hannesveit/wordle-solver/README.md

 broken by taking positional letter frequency into account: it prefers words containing those letters at positions where they often occur.

-If you're looking for an optimal solution, this one is not for you.
-There are plenty of Wordle solvers here on github, some of which brute-force an optimal solution, and others which come closer to an optimal solution using more sophisticated greedy heuristics that narrow down the solution pool more efficiently.
+If you're looking for an optimal solution, there might be better options for you.
+Plenty of Wordle solvers exist here on github, some of which brute-force an optimal solution, and others which come closer to an optimal solution using more sophisticated greedy heuristics that narrow down the solution pool more efficiently.
 This one is fast, easy to use, and plays decently.